-The move from high school to college is huge—but it doesn't have to be overwhelming.
-Knowing the basics will help you get ready for Michigan Tech.
+The move from high school to college can feel overwhelming.
+Knowing the basics will help you prepare for the transition.

 Choosing a Major